 Enterprise/organizations can require a demanding mix of services for different Line-of-Businesses (LOBs), and employees often have different roles when involved with different projects.
-A vDC requires good cooperation between different teams, each with specific role definitions, to get systems running with good governance.
+A VDC requires good cooperation between different teams, each with specific role definitions, to get systems running with good governance.
 The matrix of responsibilities, access, and rights can be extremely complex.
-Identity management in vDC is implemented through Azure Active Directory (AAD) and Role-Based Access Control (RBAC).
+Identity management in VDC is implemented through Azure Active Directory (Azure AD) and Role-Based Access Control (RBAC).

 A Directory Service is a shared information infrastructure for locating, managing, administering, and organizing everyday items and network resources.
 These resources can include volumes, folders, files, printers, users, groups, devices, and other objects.
 Each resource on the network is considered an object by the directory server.
 Information about a resource is stored as a collection of attributes associated with that resource or object.

-All Microsoft online business services rely on Azure Active Directory (AAD) for sign-in and other identity needs.
+All Microsoft online business services rely on Azure Active Directory (Azure AD) for sign-in and other identity needs.
 Azure Active Directory is a comprehensive, highly available identity and access management cloud solution that combines core directory services, advanced identity governance, and application access management.
-AAD can be integrated with on-premises Active Directory to enable single sign-on for all cloud-based and locally hosted (on-premises) applications.
-The user attributes of on-premises Active Directory can be automatically synchronized to AAD.
+Azure AD can be integrated with on-premises Active Directory to enable single sign-on for all cloud-based and locally hosted (on-premises) applications.
+The user attributes of on-premises Active Directory can be automatically synchronized to Azure AD.

 The Azure fabric allocates infrastructure resources to tenant workloads and manages communications to and from virtual machines (VMs).
 The Azure hypervisor enforces memory and process separation between VMs and securely routes network traffic to guest OS tenants.